 Live (synchronous) tours are led by a Frist Art Museum docent.
 They offer a preview of select works in an exhibition and encourage close study and conversation.
 These tours are slideshow-based, and each is approximately 30 minutes long.

-Reservations are required at least three weeks in advance for groups of 8 or more.
+Reservations are required at least four weeks in advance for groups of 8 or more.
 Live (synchronous) docent-guided tours are scheduled on a case-by-case basis in conjunction with your school district’s requirements and docent availability.
 You may ask the Frist Art Museum to host the tour on Zoom, or a Frist Art Museum docent can join a meeting on your school’s or organization’s preferred video conferencing software.
 Click on the appropriate link below to complete the request form to schedule a tour.

 Exhibitions on view during this timeframe include: